JulianMbp/JulianMbp/README.md

 👋 Hi, I´m Julian Bastidas.
       Mi nickname is Julian_mbp
-I´m Software Engineer student, and FullStack Developer 🌱 I´m learning from Artificial Inteligent
+I´m Software Engineer student, and FullStack Developer 🌱 I´m learning from Artificial Intelligence
 💞️ I want to collaborate on AI projects,
     as well as projects to help humans automate simple and complex tasks.
     I would like to work in development for mobile applications.